Field research opportunities and research advising

 Global change and land use change research at Spicewood Ranch

 The Spicewood Ranch is a 1250 acre ranch in Spicewood, TX, owned by Mr. Christopher Harte and managed for the purpose of conservation and restoration of native Texas grasslands and woodlands for wildlife habitat.
 In 2018, I worked with Dr. Terry Bilinski to set up an Ecolab Agreement between St. Edward’s University and Mr. Harte which allows us to conduct research on his land with St. Edward’s students.
+In 2021, when Dr. Kim O’Keefe joined the SEU faculty, I began working collaboratively with her on research at the ranch measuring drought impacts on restored and unrestored sites.

 Contact me at [email protected] if you are interested in working out at Spicewood Ranch as a research assistant and/or on your own independent research project.